Helen Troke

-Helen Suzanne Troke (born 7 November 1964) MBE, is an English retired badminton player.
+Helen Suzanne Troke (born 7 November 1964) is an English retired badminton player.

 Career

 She won the bronze medal at the 1983 IBF World Championships in women's singles.
 From 1982 to 1986 she won two singles and three team titles at the European championships.

 She represented England and won double gold in the team event, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.